 The law is not perfect.
 It still gives too much control to insurance providers and fails to cover undocumented individuals, but it is an enormous improvement over the previous system that left too many with no way to access affordable care.

 If you are uninsured, you can now access healthcare that is affordable and actually COVERS most major healthcare needs.
 The ACA can only work for you if you enroll.
 Don’t be discouraged by the early reports of problems accessing the website.
 Those problems have been fixed, and the website is functioning as it should to get people access to affordable quality care.
 You must sign up by December 23rd in order to have your coverage start on January 1st when ACA coverage officially begins.
-If you need help navigating the process, check out the LGBT health care guide that NCLR collaborated on with our friends at Strong Families designed to help LGBT people and families sign up for the ACA.
+If you need help navigating the process, check out the LGBTQ health care guide that NCLR collaborated on with our friends at Strong Families designed to help LGBTQ people and families sign up for the ACA.
 Out2Enroll is another terrific guide that takes you through the process step by step.
 Signing up is easy—and there are tons of great resources out there to make sure it goes as smoothly as possible for you and your family.

 When I was in college I had no health insurance, despite the fact that my Dad was an insurance agent!
 An individual policy was just too much for me or my parents to afford.
 (Of course now, under the ACA I would be able to stay on my parent’s policy until age 24).
 During the winter of my junior year I was so sick I could hardly take my exams, and when I did go, no one wanted to be close to me with my hacking cough.
 Someone finally mentioned that I should check out the insurance coverage for students offered by the college.
 The next week, I had health insurance for $24 a month.
 I promptly went to the doctor.
 It turns out, I had pneumonia.